Burrito-Princess/maaslanden/README.md

 		1.1.
 XP
 			if youve played a lot you can gain XP and rank yourself amoung your friends and the other players over the world

+## notes

+so i can make it instead that the industry for a city has a range of 2 rather then one. so if your industry is forest and theres no forest directly adjecent to the city, it has a range of 2 so it can also look beyond the directly adjecents